TeamDeamonMC/DaemonMC/README.md

 **Update 2024.08.18**
 It is now possible to join the server.
 I actually didn't think that I will make it so far but it happened.

+**Update 2024.12.22**
+That was really hard.
+Lack of chunk serialization docs and knowledge BUT...
+It works.
+Now it is possible to load mcworld World files.
+Still unstable but simple and flat words works.
+I know where is the problem, just need to figure out how to fix.
+Merry Christmas!